ScreamingUdder/python-streaming-deserialisation-tools/README.md

 The schemas for the various data-types are found in the following repository: https://github.com/ess-dmsc/streaming-data-types

-If the schema changes then new Python code will have to generated using flatc.
+If the schema changes then new Python code will have to generated using flatc:

 ```flatc.exe -p -o "SchemaFolderName" "Schema.fbs"```